jump-dev/MathOptFormat/README.md

       of functions that MathOptFormat recognizes (see
       [List of supported functions](#list-of-supported-functions)), each of
       which has a different structure.
-However, each function has a required key called `"head"` which is used to describe the type of the function.
+However, each function has a required key called `"type"` which is used to describe the type of the function.
 In this case, the function is `"ScalarAffineFunction"`.

       A `"ScalarAffineFunction"` is the function `f(x) = aᵀx + b`, where `a` is a constant `N×1` vector, and `b` is a scalar constant.
-In addition to `"head"`, it has two required keys:
+In addition to `"type"`, it has two required keys:

        - `"terms"`